openid/authzen/api/authorization-api-1_0.md

 {: #example-access-evaluation-request title="Example of an Access HTTPS Evaluation Request"}

 ### Access Evaluation HTTPS Response
 The success response to an Access Evaluation Request is an Access Evaluation Response.
-It is a HTTPS response with `content-type` of `application/json`.
+It is a HTTPS response with a `status` code of `200`, and `content-type` of `application/json`.
 Its body is a JSON object that contains the Access Evaluation Response.

 Following is a non-normative example of an Access Evaluation HTTPS Response: